ldtoolkit/conceptnet-lite/README.md

 ## Downloading the ConceptNet database

 ConceptNet releases happen once a year.
-You can use `conceptnet-lite` to build your own database from the raw assertions file, but if there is a pre-built file it will be faster to just get that one. `conceptnet-lite` can download it automatically if `db_download_url` argument is specified.
+You can use `conceptnet-lite` to build your own database from the raw assertions file, but if there is a pre-built file it will be faster to just get that one. `conceptnet-lite` can download and unpack it to the specified folder automatically if `db_download_url` argument is specified.

 A link to a compressed database for ConceptNet 5.7 will be added shortly.